 Immediate coronary angiography for patients with STEMI or complications (eg, persistent chest pain, hypotension, markedly elevated cardiac markers, unstable arrhythmias)

-Delayed angiography (24 to 48 h) for patients with NSTEMI or unstable angina without complications noted above
+Delayed angiography (24 to 48 hours) for patients with NSTEMI or unstable angina without complications noted above

 The approach is the same when any ACS is suspected: initial and serial ECG and serial cardiac marker measurements, which distinguish among unstable angina, NSTEMI, and STEMI.
 Every emergency department should have a triage system to immediately identify patients with chest pain for rapid assessment and ECG.
 Pulse oximetry and chest x-ray (particularly to look for mediastinal widening, which suggests aortic dissection) is also done.